Tahlia Clayton-Goodie: Career

 She began cycling at the age of four but stopped when undertaking university studies.
 She was identified by Paralympics Australia Pathways Academy Program.
 On 3 July 2025, Clayton-Goodie was selected to represent Australia at the 2025 UCI Para-cycling Road World Championships.
 She won a gold medal in the time trial C1 event with a time of 19:34.82.
 She also won a gold medal in the road race C1 event with a time of 2:02:13.
 In October 2025, she competed at the 2025 UCI Para-cycling Track World Championships and won gold medals in the sprint, scratch race, elimination race and 1 km time trial C1 events.
 She set a world record in the time trial with a time of 1:25.366.

 At the 2025 UCI Para-cycling Track World Championships in Rio de Janeiro, Brazil, she won four gold medals - Women's Sprint C1, Women's Scratch Race C1, Women's Time Trial C1and Women's Elimination C1.

 Personal life

 A mountain bike crash in 2011 left her with serious injuries and with hemiparesis on the right side of her body.
-She is a mother of three and lives in Geelong, Victoria.
+She is a mother of two and lives in Geelong, Victoria.